Co-founder & CMO

 On August 30, 2009, after a relaxing anniversary weekend in New Orleans, my life changed forever when I suffered an acute hemorrhagic stroke.

 I was at the Cincinnati airport when I collapsed.
-A month later I woke up in a foreign place.
+A month later I woke up in a hospital.

 I could see family, doctors and nurses, but I couldn’t walk, talk or read.
 I also couldn’t move or feel my right arm, hand or leg, and my vision was limited.
 I thought I was dreaming, but eventually I realized that it was real and serious, so I fought to survive and get back to my old self.